Home Affairs; Solid Funds; Immigration; Asylum

 - Individuals, EU nationals or third-country nationals legally present on the territory of one of the 27 Member States concerned;

-- Member States' public authorities (local, regional and national), third Countries' public authorities dealing with integration and pre-departure measures;
+- Member States' public authorities (local, regional and national), or third Countries' public authorities dealing with integration and pre-departure measures;

 - Organisations having benefited from the ERF projects;